 All our supplier partners are family run businesses who share our passion for traditionally made quality decorations in beautiful colours, designs & fabrics.
-We have been dealing with some of them since we started the business ten years ago.
-We aim to visit them every other year, and the last trip was in November 2014.
+We have been dealing with some of them since we started the business thirteen years ago.
+We aim to visit them every other year, and the last trip was in October 2017.

 Our glass suppliers are based in Uttar Pradesh where different teams produce the hand blown glass decorations and others skilfully finish them.